Mambouna/pgturbo/doc/other-libs.rst

 Other libraries like Pygame Turbo
 =================================

-Pygame Turbo started a trend for Python "zero" libraries.
-Our friends have created these great libraries.
-Some of these can be combined with Pygame Turbo!
+Pygame Zero is the project that sparked many Python "zero" libraries.
+Since Turbo is a fork from that project, some of the following examples work seamlessly with it as well, although that cannot be guaranteed.

 Network Zero
 ------------